Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/06_FAIR-Data-Sharing-and-Publication.md

 **Discussion:**

 - Begin with a brief recap of the FAIR principles and the importance of making data FAIR (depending on how the instructor is teaching the module, these can be covered by materials in Learning Objective 1).
-- Present and share the handout, which provides a summary of key elements to make data FAIR (for example, (machine-readable) metadata, PIDs, repositories, open and interoperable formats, licences).The activity will give an overview of tools supporting FAIR data (for example, Zenodo, Figshare, Dataverse).
+- Present and share the handout, which provides a summary of key elements to make data FAIR (for example, (machine-readable) metadata, PIDs, repositories, open and interoperable formats, licences).
+The activity will give an overview of tools supporting FAIR data (for example, Zenodo, Figshare, Dataverse).
 The purpose is to provide a more "hands-on" introduction to workflows for metadata generation, data storage, and archiving (more information about this can be found in the module on Data Preservation and Archiving).
 It is important to use time explaining licensing options (for instance, Creative Commons) that align with FAIR principles.
 - Key Takeaways are:
     - Not all tools are equally suitable for every type of data or research project.
     - Many tools (such as repositories, metadata creators, ReadMe file templates etc.) exist to facilitate FAIR data, some are more complicated than others.
 Test the appropriateness of the tool before recommending to learners or including in the workshop material.
     - Choosing the right tool depends on the specific research needs.
     - Well-structured metadata is crucial for making data findable and reusable.
 - The instructor can highlight that each FAIR principle plays a crucial role in ensuring that data can be easily discovered, accessed, integrated, and reused by other researchers and stakeholders.
 Assigning persistent identifiers, such as DOIs to datasets ensures they are reliably referenced and can be easily located over time.
 PIDs enhance the Findability and credibility of research outputs.
-Using standardised formats and controlled vocabularies facilitates data Interoperability, allowing datasets to be easily integrated and analysed alongside other data.
+Using standardised formats and controlled vocabularies facilitates data interoperability, allowing datasets to be easily integrated and analysed alongside other data.
 This is vital for collaborative research and data sharing across disciplines.
 Familiarity with the tools and resources (for example metadata generators, repositories, FAIR evaluation tools) is essential for effectively implementing FAIR principles in practice.
 FAIR principles are also the first step for a reproducible research.
 These tools help streamline the process of making data FAIR.
 - Learners can also be asked to share their own inputs about other tools or strategies they know of that can help make data FAIR.

 ??? info "Handout for Discussion Activity"